nicolas-le-bihan/nicolas-le-bihan.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

+I am currently a senior research fellow with the <a href="http://www.cnrs.fr">CNRS</a> at <a href="http://www.gipsa-lab.grenoble-inp.fr/">Gipsa-lab</a> in Grenoble, France.
+Since 2020, I am in the <a href="https://www.gipsa-lab.grenoble-inp.fr/pole/pole-geometrie-apprentissage-information-et-algorithmes-gaia">GAIA</a> team at Gipsa-Lab.

 From 2013 to 2015, I was a visiting research fellow at the University of Melbourne, Australia.
 My research in Melbourne was supported by a Marie Curie International Outgoing Fellowship (IOF) from the European Union and the CNRS.